craigbuckler/rooftrain/src/pages/roof-training-courses/solar-panel-installation.md

 ## Benefits

+> this training has enabled us to approach our first install with confidence
+<cite>Dave Roddick, Avonline</cite>

 * increase level of employability by having an additional roofing skill
 * be part of the rapidly-increasing solar industry